tundish/turberfield-dialogue/turberfield/dialogue/doc/battle.rst

     > start %USERPROFILE%\py3.6\Scripts\turberfield-rehearse @turberfield/dialogue/sequences/battle/rehearse.cli

+.. admonition:: You can do this.

     From now on, I'll assume you know how to operate the command line on your computer.
     Further instructions will give the Linux form of commands only, and omit the prompt character.

 Here's what you should see in your terminal window, including a sound effect at the appropriate point::